 1. All construction shall be in accordance with the City of Round Rock Standard Specifications Manual.

 2. Any existing utilities, pavement, curbs, sidewalks, structures, trees, etc., not planned for destruction or removal that are damaged or removed shall be repaired or replaced at contractor's expense.

 3. The Contractor shall verify all depths and locations of existing utilities prior to any construction.
 Any discrepancies with the construction plans found in the field shall be brought immediately to the attention of the Engineer who shall be responsible for revising the plans as appropriate.

 4. Manhole frames, covers, valves, cleanouts, etc. shall be raised to finished grade prior to final paving construction.

 5. The Contractor shall give the City of Round Rock 48 hours notice before beginning each phase of construction.
-Telephone 218-5550 (Inspection Services).
+Telephone (512) 218-3241 (Construction Inspection - Main Line).

 6. All areas disturbed or exposed during construction shall be revegetated in accordance with the plans and specifications.
 Revegetation of all disturbed or exposed areas shall consist of sodding or seeding, at the Contractor's option.
 However, the type of revegetation must equal or exceed the type of vegetation present before construction.